The commissioner may, for the purposes of this chapter:

 (2) require, by general or special orders, a person, persons, or a class of persons engaged in intrastate commerce to file with the commissioner, in the form the commissioner prescribes, annual and special reports or answers in writing to specific questions, giving the commissioner the information the commissioner requires about the organization, business, conduct, practices, management, and relation to other persons, of the person filing the reports or answers.
 The reports and answers must be made under oath, or otherwise, as the commissioner prescribes, and filed with the commissioner within a reasonable time the commissioner prescribes, unless additional time is granted by the commissioner.

-(a) For purposes of this chapter, the commissioner must at all reasonable times be allowed to examine and copy documentary evidence of a person being investigated or proceeded against.
+(a) For the purposes of this chapter, the commissioner must at all reasonable times be allowed to examine and copy documentary evidence of a person being investigated or proceeded against.
 The commissioner may subpoena witnesses and require the production of documentary evidence of a person relating to any matter under investigation.
 The commissioner may sign subpoenas, administer oaths and affirmations, examine witnesses, and receive evidence.

 (b) Attendance of witnesses and the production of documentary evidence may be required at a designated hearing place.
 In case of disobedience to a subpoena, the commissioner may invoke the aid of the district court to require the attendance and testimony of witnesses and the production of documentary evidence.

 (c) The district court, in case of refusal to obey a subpoena issued to a person, may issue an order requiring the person to appear before the commissioner or to produce documentary evidence if ordered, or to give evidence touching the matter in question.
-Failure to obey the order of the court may be punishable by the court as a contempt.
+Failure to obey the order of the court may be punished by the court as a contempt.

 (e) The commissioner may order testimony to be taken by deposition in a proceeding or investigation pending under this chapter at any state of the proceeding or investigation.
 Depositions may be taken before a person designated by the commissioner and having power to administer oaths.
 The testimony must be reduced to writing by the person taking the deposition or under the person's direction and must then be signed by the witness.
 A person may be compelled to appear and depose and to produce documentary evidence in the same manner as witnesses may be compelled to appear and testify and produce documentary evidence before the commissioner.